mjameer/SpringBootADLS/README.md

 This code setup will aid in uploading and downloading files via Azure Blob Storage.

+### Java version 21, but commit history has pom for Java version 8 & 17

 ### changes required
 - Update application.properties with your ADLS information.